fabriciobonjorno/mycontrol/README.md

 2. Ruby >= 3.0.5 installed.

 3. As we're on the beginning of project, don't forget to right configure your `datatabe.yml`.
-In the project there are 2 database examples, one for use with Docker and one without Docker.

 As soon as you have everything done you can follow